soarsmu/Chronos/README.md

 bash auto_run.sh -d 'merged' -l 'none' -m 8 -i 10
 ```

+### Expected Output
+For RQ1, after executing the script, you will find the information about seen and unseen labels by years.
+For RQ2 and RQ3, after executing each script, you will find Precision, Recall, and F1 for each experiment set.

+You can get the detailed expected output in the [document](https://github.com/soarsmu/Chronos/blob/main/USAGE%20EXAMPLES.pdf).

 # LightXML

 Grid search was performed on two hyperparameters: batch size (bs), epochs, and learning rate (lr).